 Tip Pool Requirements: Tips received by an employee are property of that employee, but they may be used as part of a valid tip pool or tip sharing arrangement.
 In order to be part of a pool or a sharing arrangement, the pool/sharing arrangement can only be among employees who customarily and regularly receive tips, such as waiters, waitresses, bellhops, counter personnel (who serve customers), bussers, and service bartenders.
 A valid tip pool may not include employees who do not customarily and regularly received tips, such as dishwashers, cooks, chefs, and janitors

 There are several additional requirements under the FLSA with respect to tips received by employees.
-If you believe that your employer may be violating the FLSA with respect to your tips, please contact an FLSA lawyer at The Weiner Law Firm LLC to discuss your rights to compensation.
+If you believe that your employer may be violating the FLSA with respect to your tips, please contact an FLSA lawyer at Weiner & Sand LLC to discuss your rights to compensation.